alisd23/react-async-actions/README.md

 # react-async-actions

-A simple way to handle asynchronous dependencies in React components in apps which use a global state container (e.g. Redux/Mobx/Flux), on client and server.
+A simple way to handle asynchronous action dependencies in React components, in apps which use a global state container (e.g. Redux/Mobx/Flux), on **client** and **server**.

-This library attempts to be as non-obtrusive as possible, providing a simple helper function for server-rendering, and a decorator to use on components which depend on *actions* which return promise (if asynchronous).
+This library attempts to be as non-obtrusive as possible, providing a simple helper function for server-rendering, to allow the server to wait for all async actions to resolve, before calling `renderToString`, and a decorator to use on components which depend on *actions*.

 ## Can I use this library?

 You might want to use this library if your app:

-1. renders React on the server
+1. Renders React on the server
-2. has components with async data dependencies *(e.g. component 'A' depends on some data from an API call before rendering content)*.
+2. Has components with async data dependencies *(e.g. component 'A' depends on some data from an API call before rendering content)*.
-3. uses some global state container (Redux, Mobx, Flux) - i.e. your application data's source of truth is *not** stored in component state
+3. Uses some global state container (Redux, Mobx, Flux) - i.e. your application data's source of truth is **not** stored in component state

 ## Description